-Rachid Benlakhouy, Sales Manager Africa at LEISTER TECHNOLOGIES AG
+Rachid Benlakhouy, Sales Manager Africa and Western Europe at LEISTER TECHNOLOGIES AG

 Rachid has a passion for developing new markets and businesses for Swiss industrial brands.
 For nearly 21 years, he has worked on investment and semi-investment industrial products across various markets in Europe, the Middle East and Africa.
 With a dual Swiss and Moroccan cultural background, he speaks 6 languages fluently and has pursued business studies in Morocco, France and Switzerland.
 Rachid lives in Lucerne with his wife and 2 children.
 His passions are tennis and travelling around the world.

 Pritima is passionately committed to promoting and developing intercultural skills for professionals and managers.
 Her trainings are underlined by a personal touch as she believes in sharing best practices for dealing with intercultural issues and challenges based on her own experience as an Indian living in Germany.
 Pritima works part-time at the University of Applied Sciences Fulda, where she is in charge of promoting intercultural competence for students, administrative staff and instructors.
 Also, she works as a coach and consultant for high potentials who are interested in further developing their intercultural professional skills and leadership competencies, in multinationals such as ABB Germany, T-Mobile Germany, Celanese, and H&M UK. (https://www.culturecoach-international.com/) In addition, Pritima works as a guest lecturer at higher-education institutions in Germany and Switzerland.

 Sukhavichai Dhanasundara, Executive and Lecturer